Last visit: June 9, 2023

 - Fried pickle curds from the Chicken Pitt and a Nashville Hot Chicken from Chicken on the Hill

 - Manny’s BBQ – home to the Pulled Pork Pierogi Stacker often staffed by former Pirate Manny Sanguillen himself

-- Chickie & Pete’s crab fries and Mrs. T’s pierogis (both located in Pop’s Plaza in left)
+- Chickie & Pete’s famous crab fries

-But the super high score here really comes courtesy of having a Primanti Bros in the ballpark.
+But the super high score here really comes courtesy of having a Primanti Bros. in the ballpark.
 My personal fave is their cheesesteak, which includes fries, coleslaw and tomato in the sandwich itself, served on fresh Italian bread.
 It competes with the Lobel steak sandwich in New York and the H&F burger in Atlanta as the best single concession in baseball.
 In fact, I’m proclaiming it as #1.
 If you don’t like it, I likely don’t like you.
 And if you have the best meal in baseball, you score high here.

 Local brews abound, and not just craft.
 Iron City and Yuengling have a strong presence here.